iqm-finland/cirq-on-iqm/docs/user_guide.rst

 IQM Star architecture
 ^^^^^^^^^^^^^^^^^^^^^

-Devices that have the IQM Star architecture (e.g. IQM Deneb) support MOVE gates that are used to move quantum states between qubits and computational resonators.
+Devices that have the IQM Star architecture (e.g. IQM Deneb) contain computational resonators in addition to qubits, and use qubit-resonator gates instead of two-qubit gates.
+These include the MOVE gate which moves qubit states to and from the resonators.
-For these devices a final MOVE gate insertion step must be performed, which introduces the computational resonators to the circuit, and routes the two-qubit gates through them using MOVEs.
+There are two main supported workflows for the Star architecture:

+1. Construct your circuit as you would for a regular qubits-only device, decompose (and optimize) it to native gates, and then route it using :meth:`.IQMDevice.route_circuit`.
+   This will attempt to route all the (fictional) two-qubit gates in the circuit through the resonator(s) using the native gates, adding MOVE gates as necessary.
    Under the hood, this uses the :func:`~iqm.iqm_client.transpile.transpile_insert_moves` function of the :mod:`~iqm.iqm_client` library.

+2. Construct your circuit directly using the device qubits, resonators, and qubit-resonator gates, routing it manually.

-This method is exposed through :func:`.transpile_insert_moves_into_circuit` which can also be used by advanced users to transpile circuits that have already some MOVE gates in them, or to remove existing MOVE gates from a circuit so the circuit can be reused on a device that does not support them.
+Advanced users can use :func:`.transpile_insert_moves_into_circuit` to transpile circuits that have some MOVE gates in them in addition to fictional qubit-qubit gates.

 Optimization
 ------------